antmicro/kenning/docs/source/cmd-usage.md

 * supported input and output formats,
 * arguments structure used in JSON configurations.

+The script accepts class names, e.g.: `TFLiteRuntime`.

-The script uses a module-like path to the file (e.g. `kenning.runtimes.tflite`), but optionally a class can be specified by adding it to the path like so: `kenning.runtimes.tflite.TFLiteRuntime`.
+However, module-like paths to the files (e.g. `kenning.runtimes.tflite`) can be used, too.
+Additionally, a class can be added to the path like so: `kenning.runtimes.tflite.TFLiteRuntime`.
 To get more detailed information, an optional `--load-class-with-args` argument can be passed.
 This needs all required class arguments to be provided, and that all dependencies are available.

 For more detail, check `python -m kenning.scenarios.class_info -h`.